bradenaw/juniper/docs/container/xheap.md

 structure that provide constant-time access to the minimum element, and logarithmic-time removal.
 They are most commonly used as a priority queue.

-Push and Pop take amoritized O(log(n)) time where n is the number of items in the heap.
+Push and Pop take amortized O(log(n)) time where n is the number of items in the heap.

 Len and Peek take O(1) time.